alicetra/Pantry-API-webserver/README.md

 ### 4. Deleting item from your pantry
 This endpoint is for deleting items from the pantry.
-When a DELETE request is made to this endpoint with the names of the items to be deleted in the request body, it deletes the item from the current user’s pantry.
+When a DELETE request is made to this endpoint with the names of the items to be deleted in the url, it deletes the item from the current user’s pantry.
 If the item does not exist, it returns a message indicating so.

 ```
-Endpoint: /pantry/item
+Endpoint: /pantry/<item>
 Request Verb: DELETE
 Required data: Item
 Expected Response: 200 request was successful